Oven roasted potatoes have a fantastic crispy exterior that is balanced with a creamy interior that pops in your mouth.

 Step 3: While potatoes soak, in a small bowl mix, whisk together to combine the olive oil, smoked paprika, onion powder, garlic powder, salt, and pepper.

-Step 4: After soaking, use a colander to drain the potatoes.
-Completely dry the potatoes.
+Step 4: After soaking, use a colander to drain the potatoes and dry them completely.
 A cotton towel works very well to dry the potatoes.

 Step 5: Spray a large rimmed baking sheet with non-stick cooking spray.
 Set aside.

-Step 5: Drizzle the olive oil mixture over the potatoes and gently stir to ensure all the potatoes are well covered with the seasoning.
+Step 5: Drizzle the olive oil mixture over the potatoes and gently stir to ensure they are well covered with the seasoning.
 Spread the potatoes in a single layer on the prepared baking sheet.
-Roast at 425°F for 20 minutes.
-Turn potatoes and roast another 10-20 minutes, depending on how thick you cut the potato chucks.
+Roast at 425°F for about 40 minutes, flipping them halfway through.
+They are fork-tender when cooked completely.

 Storage